EcalLaserValidation/TPG_EcalLaserValidation/README.md

 ./tpganalysis_jenkins_2018.sh $sqlite1 $sqlite2 $week $year

 ## ======================================================================================================================
-## THE FOLLOWING DESCRIBES THE STEPS BUT DOES NOT NEED TO BE DONE MANUALLY, ALL DONE BY THE PREVIOUS SCRIPT
+## THE FOLLOWING DESCRIBES THE STEPS BUT DOES NOT NEED TO BE DONE MANUALLY, ALL DONE BY THE ABOVE SCRIPT
 # tpganalysis_jenkins_2018.sh runs scripts housed and updated here:
 https://gitlab.cern.ch/ECALPFG/EcalTPGAnalysis/tree/tpganalysis_jenkins